Payum/PaypalExpressCheckoutNvp/Resources/docs/recurring-payments-basics.md

 ```

 The script is pretty similar to ordinary purchase.
-The only difference here we set some special options to agreementDetails.
+The only difference here is that we set some special options to agreementDetails.
-The rest is same.
-Create capture token.
+The rest is the same.
+Create a capture token.
 Done token in this example renamed to `createRecurringPaymentToken`.
 This is because we have one more step to do before we can go to `done.php`.

 ## Create recurring payment

-After capture did its job and agreement is created.
+After capture did its job and agreement is created
-We are redirected back to `create_recurring_payment.php` script.
+we are redirected back to `create_recurring_payment.php` script.
 Here we have to check status of agreement and if it is good: create recurring payment.
 After all we have to redirect user to some safe page.
 The page that shows payment details could be a good starting place.